drserafin/cpp-learning-journey/C++ Basics/cpp-memoryaddress.md

     return 0;
 }
 ``````
 **NOTE: The memory address is in hexademical form (0x..).
-And why is it useufl to know memory address?
-Referecnes and Pointers are important in C++, because they give you the ability to manipulate the data in the comptuer's memory
--which can reduce the code and improve performance.
+Why is it useful to know the memory address?
+References and Pointers are important in C++, because they give you the ability to manipulate the data in the comptuer's memory -which can reduce the code and improve performance.
 These two features are one of the thigns that make C++ stand out from other programming languages**